root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 The serialized ROOT streamer info is not bound to a specific type.
 It is the combined streamer information from all fields serialized by the ROOT streamer.
-Writers set version from/to to zero and use an empty type name.
+Writers set the version to zero and use an empty type name.
 Readers should ignore the type-specific information.
 The format of the content is a ROOT streamed `TList` of `TStreamerInfo` objects.